+Every individual have different types of skin that depends on the dhatu and elements.
+So the treatment should be special according to the quality of the skin.
 Space, air, fire, water and earth are the predominant elements present in the skin that determines the skin types.
 The space predominant skin is dry and thinner in texture and has small pores.
 The air predominant skin is excessive dry and very prone to cold or hot weather.
 The fire predominant skin has pinkish tone and warm to touch.
-Water predominant skin type is thick and feels cold to touch and the pores are semi dilated.
+Water predominant skin type is thick and feels cold to touch and the pores are semi-dilated.
 Earth predominant skin is firm, thick and greasy.

-Ayurvedic Care for Oily skin
+Ayurvedic Care for Oily Skin

 Oily skin generally occurs when Kapha dosha is aggravated according to Ayurveda.
 It increases the secretion from the oil glands of the skin and the skin pores become enlarged.
 There are many reasons that stimulate the oil glands to produce excessive oils.
 Acne and pimples are the general problems of oily skin.
 Ayurvedic treatment for oily skin provides a specific diet chart and advices to avoid certain types of food.
 There are also certain home remedies that can be applied in case of oily skin.

 Ayurvedic Care for Dry Skin

-: When Vata dosha is predominant in the skin the type of the skin is dry.
+When Vata dosha is predominant in the skin, the type of the skin is dry.
 Dry skin is easily injured and looks dull and lifeless in appearance.
 It has also the threat of early aging.
 Ayurveda also recommends specific food for the dry skin.
 It suggests drinking a lot of water and sleeping properly to get rid of the problems of dry skin.

-General Recommendations for Healthy Skin
+Ayurveda for Healthy Skin